Moving your children to primary school

 If you are moving to Ireland and you have a child of school-going age, you will need information about the educational choices available to you and the procedures involved in getting your child enrolled.

 The dates of the school year for primary school children are not standardised but all schools are closed for July and most (or all) of August.
 Children attend primary school from around the age of 4 or 5 years until they are 12 or 13 years of age.
 The primary school cycle is 8 years long.
 Schools generally have 2 years of infant classes, followed by class 1 to class 6.

 Your child will not be obliged to attend school before the age of 6.
 However, Irish children attend school at age 4 or 5.
-Pre-school education is available for children from the age of 3 to 5 and a half years under the Early Childhood Care and Education (ECCE) Scheme.
+Pre-school education is available for children under the Early Childhood Care and Education (ECCE) Scheme.

 You also have a constitutional right to educate your child at home.
 However, this is not common practice.